dchowitz/slire/README.md

 `collection: Collection<any>`

 Direct access to the underlying MongoDB collection instance.
 This property allows you to perform advanced MongoDB operations that aren't covered by the SmartRepo interface, such as aggregations, complex queries, bulk operations, or any other collection-level methods.
-When using the collection directly, you can still leverage the repository's helper methods (`applyRepoConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.
+When using the collection directly, you can still leverage the repository's helper methods (`applyConstraints`, `buildUpdateOperation`) to maintain consistency with the repository's configured scoping, timestamps, and versioning behavior.

-### applyRepoConstraints
+### applyConstraints

-`applyRepoConstraints(input: any, options?: { includeSoftDeleted?: boolean }): any`
+`applyConstraints(input: any, options?: { includeSoftDeleted?: boolean }): any`

 Helper method that applies the repository's scope filtering to a given filter object.
 Takes your custom filter criteria and merges it with the repository's configured scope (e.g., organizationId filter) and, by default, soft delete exclusion (if soft-delete is enabled) to ensure operations only target entities within the repository's scope that haven't been soft-deleted.
 Use the `includeSoftDeleted: true` option to include soft-deleted entities in the filter.
 Essential for maintaining data isolation when performing direct queries, updates, deletes, aggregations, or bulk operations on the collection.